Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 communications decisions necessarily tell you what is right for you.

 However, I think that our industry has overall over-estimated the cost of process experimentation.
-My previous employer starting experimenting with remote work long before the pandemic.
-The cost of experimentation is much lower than normally assumed and the cost of not experimenting is much, much higher than most think.
+My previous employer starting successfully experimenting with remote work long before the pandemic.
+Some communications process experiments that are easy to run:
+* Try different communications tools for a hack-a-thon
+* Run a parallel process for technical debt instead of a retro
+* "Just right" size your backlog and the amount each item is specified
+* Have ongoing feedback instead of end of sprint demo meetings
+* Drop scheduled 1-1 meetings in favor of an office hours approach
+* Encourage development teams to choose their own process and tools

 Like Goldilocks, we have to find quick ways to try potential solutions.
 Otherwise, we will not only be eating the wrong porridge but sitting in the wrong chair and sleeping in the wrong bed as well.